quantori/structure-seer/DEVNOTES.md

 pip install -r requirements.txt
  ```
 The SCF calculation were performed using [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal).
-To use calculations, install ORCA and specify its global path
+To use quantum-chemistry calculations, install ORCA and specify its global path
 in a corresponding environment variable in ```./data_preparation/parallel_dft_calculation.py```.

 ## Repository structure